abam55/DECA-ShortScanner-SMG/README.md

 Adjust advanced settings as needed before launching a scan

 # 🚦 How to Use
-In the same terminal, type: flask --app app.py run
+In the same terminal, type: flask python app.py

 Navigate to http://127.0.0.1:5000/ in your browser.
 From there: